Azure/azure-rest-api-specs/specification/sql/resource-manager/readme.md

 Differences in v5 (compared to v4):

-* Added new API for databases
+* Added new API version for Long Term Retention Backups

   * `-2020-11-01/LongTermRetentionBackups.json`